M. Raven Metzner

 M. Raven Metzner is an American screenwriter and producer.

 Career

-Raven started his career with the movie Elektra before moving on to television projects such as Clue, Falling Skies and Sleepy Hollow.
+Metzner started his career in 2005 with the movie Elektra before moving on to television projects such as Clue, Falling Skies and Sleepy Hollow.
 Metzner later replaced Scott Buck as the showrunner for Iron Fist starting with season 2.

+In 2022, it was announced that he was one of the producer of upcoming medical drama East/West.

 Personal life

-Raven is married to Catherine Nicora.
-Raven has a son named Orion from a former relationship.
-On April 11, 2017, Raven and Catherine had a daughter named Penelope Midnight.
+Metzner is married to Catherine Nicora.
+He has a son named Orion from a former relationship.
+On April 11, 2017, Metzner and Nicora had a daughter named Penelope Midnight.